raynaharrisphd/raynaharrisphd.github.io/_posts/2025-01-21-sugarbowl-yoga.md

 layout: post
 title: "Sugar Bowl Yoga Flow"
 date: 2025-01-21
 excerpt: "Part 1 of a 4 part 60-minute yoga class as SportHaus at Sugar Bowl.
-Part 1 is focuses on grounding, mediating, and gentle stretching to prepare the mind, body, and spirit for the deeper stretches later in the class."
+Part 1 is focuses on grounding, mediating, and gentle stretching to prepare the mind, body, and spirit for the deeper stretches later in the class.
+The practice begins with a gratitude mediation focusing on people, places, and experiences.
+The practice ends with Sun Salutation A (Surya Namaskar) with affirmations to link the mind to the body and the spirit or breath.
+The full sequence of poses is listed below along with a YouTube video to follow along."
 categories: yoga
 tags: training
 ---